Glossary 101: Formula Development - Beauty Industry Insights | CTKCLIP

 Cell Counting

-Cell counting test refers to a laboratory technique used to determine the number of germs present in a sample.
+Cell counting test refers to a laboratory technique used to determine the number of germ present in a sample.
 It can be used to assess the health and stability of formulation as well as to track changes in germs populations over time.
 The results of a cell counting test can be used to determine whether a cosmetic product or ingredient is likely to cause damage or irritation to skin cells.
 If a product is found to be cytotoxic or irritating, it may need to be reformulated or withdrawn from the market.
 Testing fees are usually included in product development.

 Challenge Test